Stuyk/ramblings/financial-freedom-is-simple.md

 If you haven't built a budget, make sure you fucking do it.

-Don't read this part and ignore, BUILD A FUCKING BUDGET.
+Don't read this part and ignore it, BUILD A FUCKING BUDGET.

 GO INTO YOUR STATEMENTS, AND LOOK AT ALL THAT MONEY YOU SPENT.